-1. Introduction
+Introduction

-A blink is defined as 'a temporary closure of both eyes, involving movements of the upper and lower eyelids' [1].
-Human adults blink approximately 12 times per minute and one blink lasts about 1/3 s [2].
-This natural eye motion is crucial for maintaining the integrity of the ocular surface for the following reasons: blinking (i) lubricates the eye by replenishing the precorneal tear-film, consequently preventing the cornea from dryness and cleaning the corneal surface, (ii) shields the eye from foreign objects such as dirt and dust as well as from the continuous exposure of light, and (iii) relieves early fatigue by allowing the ocular muscles in tension to be reorganized [1-3].
-Three different forms of blinking have been described [1]; (i) spontaneous blink, which occurs unconsciously but periodically, (ii) voluntary blink, which occurs intentionally, and (iii) reflex blink, which is triggered by sudden impulse, loud sound or strong light.
+A blink is defined as "a temporary closure of both eyes, involving movements of the upper and lower eyelids" [1].
+Human adults blink approximately 12 times per minute and one blink lasts about 1/3 seconds [2].
+This natural eye motion is crucial for maintaining the integrity of the ocular surface for the following reasons; blinking (i) lubricates the eye by replenishing the precorneal tear-film, consequently preventing the cornea from dryness and cleaning the corneal surface, (ii) shields the eye from foreign objects such as dirt and dust as well as from the continuous exposure of light, and (iii) relieves early fatigue by allowing the ocular muscles in tension to be reorganised [1-3].
+Three different forms of blinking have been described [1]; (1) spontaneous blink, which occurs unconsciously but periodically (2) voluntary blink, which occurs intentionally (3) reflex blink, which is triggered by sudden impulse, loud sound or strong light.
 In this study, we consider voluntary blinks.

-Blink characteristics, such as blink amplitude, duration and peak speed vary significantly between healthy and unhealthy eyes [4-7], and hence, an accurate and detailed analysis of a blink is important to detect debilitating conditions early and subsequently provide appropriate treatments.
+Blink characteristics such as blink amplitude, duration and peak speed vary significantly between healthy and unhealthy eyes [4-7] and hence, an accurate and detailed analysis of a blink is important to detect debilitating conditions early and subsequently provide appropriate treatments.
 A few methods have been published as a way to investigate the rapid blink movements.
 The magnetic search coil technique involves taping a coil of copper or stainless steel onto a subject's upper eyelid then placing the subject in the centre of a weak magnetic field [7-10].
-The eyelid position is then monitored by the current generated by the coil in proportion to the angle of the coil relative to the magnetic field, when the eyelid moves over the curved ocular surface.
-Other methods include home video camera recording [5,6] and tracking the displacement of a reflective marker taped onto a subject's upper eyelid using infrared cameras
+The eyelid position is then monitored by the current generated by the coil in proportion to the angle of the coil relative to the magnetic field when the eyelid moves over the curved ocular surface.
+Other methods include home video camera recording [5, 6] and tracking the displacement of a reflective marker taped onto a subject's upper eyelid using infrared cameras [4].
+In this study, a high-speed video camera was used to study the rapid eye motion of the voluntary blink.
+While most of the literature evaluates blink parameters such as blink duration and speed up to the point when about 97% of initial palpebral aperture is recovered, in this study these parameters were evaluated for one complete blink, i.e. when the initial aperture was fully recovered.
+The results were compared with other reported values, exploring the potential use of the high-speed camera as an accurate and reliable analysing method.